Dynamical evolution of the Uranian satellite system I. From the 5/3 Ariel-Umbriel mean motion resonance to the present: The present system

 \subsection{Cassini states}

 Tidal effects are expected to push the obliquity of the satellites, $\obq$, towards zero \citep[e.g.][]{Hut_1980, Correia_2009}, unless an additional perturbation maintains a non-zero obliquity, known as Cassini state \citep[e.g.][]{Colombo_1966, Ward_1975, Correia_2015}.
-These states correspond to stable equilibria of the Hamiltonian and become the end point of tidal dissipation.
+Some of these states correspond to stable equilibria and become the end point of tidal dissipation.
 More precisely, by decomposing the orbital solution for the inclination in the secular modes (Table~\ref{tab:secular_modes_inc}),

 we can write for each satellite \citep[e.g.][]{Laskar_Robutel_1993, Correia_Laskar_2003I, Levrard_etal_2007},

 where $\alpha$ is the precession constant, $s_k$ are the secular orbital nodal precession frequencies (Table~\ref{tab:orbital_frequencies}), $A_k$ and $\phi_k$ are the respective amplitude and phase of the orbital forcing (Table~\ref{tab:secular_modes_inc}), and $T_\obq$ is the tidal torque \citep[e.g.][]{Correia_Valente_2022}.
 For small amplitude variations of the inclination, we have $|A_k| \ll 1$ (Table~\ref{tab:secular_modes_inc}), and so the stable Cassini equilibria for the spin are given by \citep[e.g.][]{Ward_Hamilton_2004, Levrard_etal_2007}